blockmason/simple-ownership-contract-demo/README.md

     }
 }
 ```
-* Ownership is recorded in a mapping called `ownerOf` between an asset name (some string) and an Ethereum address (a 20 byte value).
+* Ownership is recorded in a mapping called `ownerOf` between an asset name (some string) and an Ethereum address (a 20 byte value), which looks something like `0xca14563Ce2585B6026b7691f264ac2173CdEC530` for example.

-* Using the keyword `public` for the `ownerOf` mapping object automatically provides us with a getter.
+* Using the keyword `public` for the `ownerOf` mapping object automatically provides us with a getter for that object.

 * The `authority` in this case will be a Link managed Ethereum account.